jboss-developer/jboss-eap-quickstarts/helloworld-mdb/README.md

 ### Create the OpenShift Application

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform 6.1:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform:

     rhc app create -a hellworldmdb -t APPLICATION_TYPE